Phobos-developers/Phobos/docs/User-Interface.md

  - `Anchor.Horizontal` and `Anchor.Vertical` set the anchor point from which the display is drawn (depending on `Align`) relative to unit's center/selection box.
 For buildings, `Anchor.Building` is used instead.
     - `Offset` and `Offset.ShieldDelta` (the latter applied when a shield is active) can be used to further modify the position.
   - By default, values are displayed in `current/maximum` format (i.e. 20/40). `HideMaxValue=yes` will make the counter show only the current value (i.e. 20). `Percentage=yes` changes the format to `percent%` (i.e. 50%).
-  - `CanSee` and `CanSee.Observer` can limit visibility to specific players.
+  - `VisibleToHouses` and `VisibleToHouses.Observer` can limit visibility to specific players.
+    - `VisibleInSpecialState` controls whether this display type will show when the owner is in ironcurtain or is attacked by a temporal weapon.
   - The digits can be either a custom shape (.shp) or text drawn using the game font.
 This depends on whether `Shape` is set.
     - `Text.Color`, `Text.Color.ConditionYellow` and `Text.Color.ConditionRed` allow customization of the font color. `Text.Background=yes` will additionally draw a black rectangle background.
     - When using shapes, a custom palette can be specified with `Palette`. `Shape.Spacing` controls pixel buffer between characters.
 If `Shape.PercentageFrame` set to true, it will only draw one frame that corresponds to total frames by percentage.